leahneukirchen/nitro/README.md

 reboot was requested, it re-execs itself.
 This requires being called with absolute path for the binary and the service directory.)

+## Service states

+There are 9 possible states a service can be in:

+- `DOWN`: the service is not running and is not supposed to.
+- `SETUP`: the service is running the `./setup` script.
+- `STARTING`: the service is running the `./run` script, but is not considered ready yet (currently, the first 2 seconds of lifetime).
+- `UP`: the service is running.
+- `ONESHOT`: it's a "one shot" service and `./setup` has finished.
+- `SHUTDOWN`: the service is being brought down, or it has exited already and `./finish` is running.
+It will be `DOWN` next.
+- `RESTART`: the service is being brought down, or it has exited already and `./finish` is running.
+It will be restarted next.
+- `FATAL`: the service is down.
+An error has happened that will not fix itself.
+Investigate and restart the service manually.
+- `DELAY`: the service is down.
+An error has happened that will potentially fix itself.
+The service will be restarted automatically.

 ## Controlling nitro with nitroctl

 You can remote control a running nitro instance using the tool